hskang9/projectman-rust/README.md

 # projectman-rust

 Projectman meets Rust
-This is the rust port of projectman.
+projectman(in [crates.io](https://crates.io/crates/projectman) is the Rust port of Projectman by Saurabh Daware.
+ProjectMan is a CLI which lets you add projects to favorites using command `pm add` and open them from anywhere you want using command `pm open`.\n Along with this there are also other commands like pm seteditor, pm remove, cd $(pm getpath) which we will see below.

+# Changes

 # Optimized memory

-Total size of From the original(43MB) -> To Rust version(3.6MB)
+Total size of From the original(43MB) -> To Rust release binary(3.6MB)

+# Compatibility

+This app is compatible with the original project's `setting.json` file.

-# Install
+# Installation

 Make sure you add ~/.cargo/bin to your PATH to be able to run the installed binaries